Shwe bo Style Early Konbaung Buddha

 Artistic & Historical Significance of the Shwe bo Period

-The Shwebo Era (also known as the Alaungpaya Period) marks the explosive beginning of the early Konbaung Dynasty (1752–1885), the final and most powerful monarchy in Burmese history.
+The Shwe bo Era (also known as the Alaungpaya Period marks the beginning of the early Konbaung Dynasty (1752–1885), the final and most powerful monarchy in Burmese history.

 This era is fascinating because it represents a “reset” of Burmese culture.
 It was a time of intense nationalism, military expansion, and a stylistic transition in art from the older, more “restrained” Ava styles to the grander, more ornate Mandalay styles.

-Carved from alabaster (often referred to as “white marble”), the stone’s natural luminescence provides a serene, ethereal quality.
+This Shwe bo Style early Konbaung Buddha statue carved from alabaster (often referred to as “white marble”); the stone’s natural luminescence provides a serene, ethereal quality.
 Seated in Virasana, the Buddha performs the Bhumisparsha Mudra (Earth Witness gesture).
 This posture signifies the moment of Enlightenment, where the Buddha calls upon the earth to witness his merit.

 The facial features are characteristic of the mid-18th century, serene and rounded with a gentle, introspective smile.
 The torso is broad and powerful, decorated with remnants of traditional lacquer and gilding that highlight the intricate brocade patterns of the royal attire.